nicholasadamou/s3-large-file-uploader/frontend/README.md

 1. The user selects a file for upload
 2. The application divides the file into chunks (default: 10MB)
 3. For each chunk:
    - Requests a signed URL from the backend
    - Uploads the chunk directly to S3 using the signed URL
    - Reports progress to the user
 4. After all chunks are uploaded, the application requests the backend to complete the multipart upload
 5. The user receives a link to the uploaded file

 ## License

-MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.